cathyzqy/dtn/README.md

 # DTN-dynamic
 ## Train the model

-1. The dataset in /N_Prediction/data/historical/rawdata/nomaldata/15s.
+1. The dataset to train real-time model in /N_Prediction/data/historical/rawdata/nomaldata/15s.
 First you need run BILSTM.py to train the model to get the first real-time prediction model.
 Then you can use the increase_BILSTM.py to train the model with incremental training.
 2. To train the optimization model we need to combine all data.
 The dataset in /N_Prediction/data/historical/rawdata/packtlossdata/all.csv.
 You can use N_XGBoost.py to train the model.

 ## Do the transfer